 How to Make Whipped Crème Fraiche

 This crème fraiche whipped cream comes together with about 5 minutes of active time.
-You can use a bowl and a whisk (shown here), or use a hand blender, or a stand mixer fitted with the paddle attachment.
+You can use a bowl and a whisk (shown here), or a hand blender or stand mixer fitted with the whip attachment.

 The recipe makes about 8 servings or a scant 2 cups.